cbusillo/macos-game-patches/patches/space-engineers-2/README.md

 - Re-run the patch after game updates.
 - `--restore` puts files back from `.backup` if present.
+- Default clear-run args include `-windowed`, `-resolution:1600x900`, `-disablevsync`, `-startLast`, and `-forceAllAdaptersSupported`.
+If you hit a startup error related to splash, remove `-nosplash` from `[clear_run].args`.
+- Current issue observed: foreground objects may be invisible because many shaders fail to load (see Render12 logs).
+Verifying game files in Steam inside the CrossOver bottle is recommended.
 - See `TECHNICAL.md` for byte offsets and rationale.